Glute muscles: What they are and how to make them stronger

-The glute muscles, which are in your posterior chain, are having a bit of a moment.
+The glute muscles (and the relevant muscle fiber types), which are in your posterior chain, are having a bit of a moment.
 You only have to look at the latest exercise trends, scroll through Instagram or hop over to YouTube to see the numerous ways you can build bigger and stronger glutes.
-Some people swear by squats to build your rear muscles, others prefer deadlifts, while some studies – like this one published in the International Journal of Sports Physical Therapy (opens in new tab) – recommend adding some of the best resistance bands (opens in new tab) to help level up your leg workouts and activate specific glutes.
+Some people swear by squats to build your rear muscles, others prefer deadlifts, while some studies – like this one published in the International Journal of Sports Physical Therapy – recommend adding some of the best resistance bands to help level up your leg workouts and activate specific glutes.

 Merritt graduated from Virginia Tech with a degree in Human Nutrition, Foods and Exercise.
 He earned both his Masters in Kinesiology and PhD in Exercise Physiology from the University of Texas, and did his postdoctoral fellowship at in the Department of Cellular, Molecular, and Developmental Biology at the University of Alabama at Birmingham.